madriska/crawdad/README.markdown

 * The Prawn drawing interface needs to be moved out of user code and into the library itself.

-* Support Ruby 1.8.6.
-Currently, out of laziness I am using some 1.9-only features like automatic enumerators from Enumerable#each.

 * Collect all of our constants and magic numbers and expose them somewhat to the user.
 Survey other software (TeX?) to harvest good starting values for these parameters.